greymd/teip/README.md

 1
 ```

-`teip` could not get the result corresponding to the token of D, E, and F.
+`teip` could not get the result corresponding to the chunk of D, E, and F.
 That is why the above example fails.

 If an inconsistency occurs, `teip` will exit with the error message.